The Ultimate Guide to Growing Astilbe Shade Flowers

 • Mighty™ Red Quin (Astilbe chinensis ‘Mighty™ Red Quin’).
 4-foot tall plumes of red flowers bloom atop green foliage in early to midsummer.
 Great for a naturalistic landscape or woodland garden.

 • ‘Montgomery’ (Astilbe japonica ‘Montgomery’).
-Raspberry red flowers on crimson stems, with bronze foliage changing to green as the season progresses.
+Raspberry red shade flowers on crimson stems, with bronze foliage changing to green as the season progresses.
 Blooms in June and July; grows to 24 inches tall.

 Lavender and Purple Flowers:

 • ‘Amethyst’ (Astilbe x arendsii ‘Amethyst’).
-Lavender flowers top lacy green to bronze-green foliage.
+Lavender shade flowers top lacy green to bronze-green foliage.
 Blooms from early to midsummer, grows 24-36 inches tall.

 • ‘Black Pearls’ (Astilbe chinensis ‘Black Pearls’).
 Brilliant purple flowers bloom in mid- to late summer over dark green leaves.
 Grows 12-36 inches tall.